 - Run automated email and social media campaigns.

 Can you tell me how to start a hair salon business with no money?

-Yes, there are many sites that could teach you how to start a hair salon with no money, but at some point you will need to find funding.
+There are many sites that could teach you how to start a hair salon with no money, but at some point, you will need to find funding.
 It is best to start with the activities that cost nothing.
 Put together your business plan.
-There are many resources about how to start a hair salon business plan.
 Scout possible locations.
 Get quotes for equipment.
 Visit places that offer business loans and grants to find out the requirements for applying.
 Start putting together samples of designs and layouts of salons.
 Decide on a name.

 What should I know about starting a hair salon business from home?